Thriller (album): Release and commercial reception

-Thriller was released on November 30, 1982, by Epic Records and internationally by CBS Records.
+Thriller was released on November 29, 1982, through Epic Records and internationally by CBS Records.
 It reached number one on the Billboard Top LPs & Tapes chart on February 26, 1983.
 Thriller sold one million copies worldwide per week at its peak.
 Thriller was the best-selling album in the United States in 1983 and 1984, making it the first album to be the best-selling for two years.
-It also spent a record 37 weeks at number one on the Billboard 200, from February 26, 1983, to April 14, 1984, and has remained on the chart for 500 nonconsecutive weeks (and counting).
+It also spent a record 37 weeks at number one on the Billboard 200, from February 26, 1983, to April 14, 1984, and has remained on the chart for 626 nonconsecutive weeks (and counting).

 Thriller was Jackson's global breakthrough, topping the charts in Australia, Austria, Canada, France, Italy, Japan, the Netherlands, Switzerland and the United Kingdom.
 It has gained Diamond certifications in Argentina, Canada, Denmark, France, Mexico and the UK.
 Thriller sells an estimated 130,000 copies in the US per year; it reached number two in the US Catalog charts in February 2003 and number 39 in the UK in March 2007.
 It is the sixth-best-selling album in the UK.

-On December 16, 2015, Thriller was certified 30× platinum by the Recording Industry Association of America (RIAA), for shipments of at least 30 million units in the US.
-After the inclusion of streaming and tracks sales into the RIAA album awards in 2017, Thriller was certified 33× platinum for a total of 33 million album-equivalent units.
+On December 16, 2015, Thriller became the first album to be certified 30× platinum by the Recording Industry Association of America (RIAA), for shipments of at least 30 million units in the US.
+Following the inclusion of streaming and tracks sales into the RIAA album awards in 2017, Thriller was certified 33× platinum, representing 33 million album-equivalent units.
+As of August 2021, the album has been certified 34× platinum in the US, denoting 34 million album-equivalent units.
 By the end of 1983, Thriller became the world's best-selling album, having sold 32 million copies.
+By the end of the decade, Thriller had sold 48 million copies.
 It remains the best-selling album of all time, having sold over 70 million copies worldwide.